Compliance

 Criminal History

 Past criminal records need stringent privacy measures.
-Revealing such sensitive information without proper permissions may lead to stigmatization and discrimination.
+Revealing such sensitive information without proper permission may lead to stigmatization and discrimination.

 Ethnicity & Race